-It is a condition of the Skills Fund program that training in all places must commence within 6 months of a predefined date.
+It is a condition of the Skills Fund program that training in all places must commence within 8 months of a predefined date.
 The 'training can commence from' and 'training in all places must commence by' will be identified in the Schedule agreement and PCID Report.
 Delivery of training cannot start earlier than that date.

-These timeframes could be extended on request to the Skills Fund Program Manager.
+These timeframes may be extended by contacting the Skills Fund Program Manager and providing a justification to support the request.